 - Delaying the start of your treatment if you have not used tocilizumab before

 - Using a different type of biologic medication to treat your condition

 - Reducing the frequency of your tocilizumab dose

 - Using a pre-filled syringe instead of a pre-filled auto-injector pen or vice versa (as they are the same medication and strength)

-Your pharmacist can substitute a different subcutaneous injection device without the need for a new prescription from now until 31 December 2021 (subject to change).
-Both your prescriber and your pharmacist should ensure you know how to use both the pre-filled syringe and pre-filled auto-injector pen in case they need to be switched.
+Your pharmacist can substitute a different subcutaneous injection device without the need for a new prescription until 30 April 2022 (subject to change).
+Both your prescribing doctor and your pharmacist should ensure you know how to use both the pre-filled syringe and pre-filled auto-injector pen in case they need to be switched.